yeniHan/PP03_Bulletin-board/README.md

 <br/><br/><br/><br/><br/>

 P.S.
 Since I made this as a practice, it has many incomplete parts. <br/>
-For example, not using hash codes when sending passwords, inefficient ways to create HTML elements etc.<br/>
 I am planning to improve those parts soon.